The Special Effects of Veterans Serving Veterans

 Though Ortiz-Giró noted that supporting anyone is always worthwhile, he acknowledged feeling “a special bond with veterans.”

-On a recent op to Pensacola, FL, in response to Hurricane Sally, Ortiz-Giró had the opportunity to serve a Korean War veteran and his wife who had a tree hanging precariously over their house.
+On a 2020 operation in Pensacola, FL, in response to Hurricane Sally, Ortiz-Giró had the opportunity to serve a Korean War veteran and his wife who had a tree hanging precariously over their house.
 Though the man was “strong as an ox,” he had mobility issues that precluded him from doing the work himself, as much as he may have wanted to.
 Ortiz-Giró felt he was especially equipped to explain Team Rubicon’s work to the man because they had the shared language of the military.

 “These people are fighters,” he said, noting that this fighting spirit often makes them reluctant to accept help.
 But when the help comes from a fellow veteran, it can be easier to take.
 It’s just part of the deal: you know that your buddy always has your back.